Acute & Chronic Anal Pain

 How do we assess and treat anal pain?

 Before proceeding to any treatment in patient with acute and chronic anal pain is crucial to achieve the correct diagnosis and understand the true underlying reason which is responsible for this condition.
-How to reestablish the right diagnosis?
-The first step is obtaining complete past medical and surgical history and to establish what are the trigger and predisposing factors that may have initiated the pain cycle.
+Anal pain either acute or chronic may have different causes.
+I some circumstances patient present with pain as main symptom without any evidence of anal abnormalities.
+How do we establish the right diagnosis?
+The first step is obtaining complete past medical and surgical history and to understand if there is any trigger or predisposing factors that may have initiated the pain cycle.
 Some of the most important factors are

-- History of single level multiple vaginal deliveries
+- History of single or multiple vaginal deliveries.

-It is also extremely important to objectively assess impact and the relevance that pain and associated symptoms may have on the patient quality of life.
-For this purpose, we request the patient during or before the consultation to fill validated questionnaires which may help us to understand the patients specific circumstances.
+It is also important to objectively assess the impact and relevance of that the pain and associated symptoms may have on the patient quality of life.
+For this purpose, we request the patient during or before the consultation to fill validated questionnaires which may help us to understand patient’s specific circumstances.